-Coal-loving Australia for instance relied on coal for 60% of its electric generation, early 2022.
+Coal-loving Australia for instance once relied on coal for 60% of its electric generation, 2021.
 Even though renewables are a better bet.
-A wind farm in Badgingarra, Western Australia hit eg a big capacity rate (how much time operating) of 64%, in 2022.
-That competes well with coal plants that must shut for maintenance, repairs etc. And coal must pay for fuel.
-Like nuke plants for waste - unlike wind, solar instead getting cheaper.
-Even current nuclear touted by proponents as firm, faced some dire straights 2022.
-France even considered nationalizing a towering nuclear private company, over unforeseen corrosion issues.
-There was poor welding at a Flamanville reactor (like issues at reactors in Georgia, US).
-While worsening heat and drought threatens an ability to cool plants, vexing all current-gen-nuclear high costs.
+A wind farm in eg Badgingarra, Western Australia hit a big capacity rate (how much time operating) of 64%, 2022.
+Competes well with coal that must shut for maintenance; and coal must pay for fuel.
+Like nukes must pay for wastes - unlike wind, solar.
+Even current-gen nuclear touted by proponents as firm faced dire straights in 2022.
+France was forced to nationalize its nuclear leader over unforeseen corrosion issues - and capped electricity retail prices.
+Like poor welding at Flamanville reactor in France (and reactor issues in Georgia, US).
+All as worsening heat, drought, threatens an ability to cool plants, vexed all of current-generation-nuclear power.
+Small modular nukes can aim to be far cheaper, better; whether they will in fact deliver is very highly questionable.

-World fossils linchpin China, still burns so much coal, in absolute & relative ways it ensures humans release unprecedented CO_2 .
-In 2021 China's coal production leapt to 4.07 billion tonnes/year for acute concerns on climate, up +4.7% over prior year.
+World fossils linchpin China, still burns so much coal, in absolute & relative ways, it ensures we humans release unprecedented CO2.
+In 2021 China's coal production leapt to 4.07 billion tonnes/year for acute concerns on climate, +4.7% over prior year.
 Rising electricity demand there 2021 was met by a +9% increase in coal use.
-2022 was worse.
-Meanwhile we're releasing potent greenhouse gases like methane to air as well, freely, like to a sewer, treating them as meaningless.
-This trend has gone on decades despite flowery words by rich nations, like US to contrary.
-Its allowed - no, more truly it's been making - today's climate crisis an exceptional, foreseeable, even maybe existential threat right under our noses.
+2022 was worse, more coal.
+Meanwhile we're releasing potent greenhouse gases like methane to air as well, freely, like to a sewer, treated as meaningless.
+A trend gone on for decades despite flowery words by rich nations, like a US to contrary.
+It's allowed - no, more truly it's been making - today's climate crisis an exceptional, foreseeable, even maybe an existential threat right under our noses.

 Even supposed climate leaders flailed 2022.
-Regionally, take California.
-A quasi-governmental Commission there overseeing utilities, favored big centralized thermal power generation mostly on fossil fuels.
-It proposed to consternation of many in a green leader State - that the State should reverse incentives for home rooftop solar.
-That it move a solar payback from 7-9 years which made solar a sound economic choice - to over 20 years.
-Thus, making it unaffordable, or purely non-sensical to just about everyone.
-This, in green California!
+Take California - which did in 2022 ban gasoline cars sales after 2035.
+Yet a quasi-governmental Commission overseeing utilities, seemed to favor centralized power generation, mostly from big thermal fossil fuel gas, when it had proposed to consternation of many that this green-leader State - should reverse incentives for home rooftop solar.
+That 'NEM 3.0' could move back solar payback from 7-9 years that made solar a sound economic choice - to over 20 years.
+Thus, making solar unaffordable, or purely non-sensical, to just about everyone.
+This, in 2022 in verdant green California!

-An expert in Net Energy Metering (NEM) called that 2022 draft 'NEM 3.0', dystopian.
-Writing of a 2022 proposed decision (PD) that could gut rooftop solar, that expert pointed out while its backers claimed to want more battery storage, the PD makes home roof solar uneconomic - and without rooftop solar few will install batteries in first place.
-Noted payback isn't a short 3-4 years (as PD claims) - but nearer 7 years [born out by our own experience].
-That installed solar doesn't cost a low \$2.38/watt as was proffered in PD, but is nearer \$4/watt.
-To place huge costs on solar PV - retroactively too - would kill distributed home rooftop solar.
+An expert in Net Energy Metering (NEM) called that 2022 draft, NEM 3.0, dystopian.
+Writing of a 2022 proposed decision (PD) to gut home rooftop solar, that expert pointed out while its backers claimed to want more battery storage, that PD would make home solar uneconomic - and without rooftop solar, few will install batteries in first place.
+Noted payback not short 3-4 years (as PD claims) - but nearer 7 years [born out by our own experience].
+That installed solar doesn't cost a low \$2.38/watt as proffered in PD, but is nearer \$4/watt.
+To place huge cost on solar PV - retroactively too - would kill distributed home rooftop solar.

-Such discriminatory anti-solar, fixed charges paid only by homes with solar PV, were rare: seen only at 2 of 172 investor-owned utilities nationwide, <3%.
-While 27 times in past various utilities had proposed adding charges to their solar customers only, nearly all were later withdrawn, or were rejected outright.
-And none were imposed retroactively, like asked here.
+Discriminatory, anti-solar, fixed charges paid only by the homes with solar PV, were rare: seen only at 2 of 172 investor-owned utilities nationwide, <3%.
+While 27 times in past various utilities had proposed adding charges for solar homes only, nearly all were later withdrawn, or were rejected outright.
+And none were imposed retroactively, like was asked here.